 Will Gilbert is a sixth-generation winemaker, with his great-great-great-grandfather Joseph Gilbert responsible for planting some of the first vines in the Eden Valley in 1842.
-That legacy is honoured under the Gilbert label today, with a range of Eden Valley rieslings, but the core of the Gilbert operation is in Mudgee and the frosty climes of Orange, in New South Wales.
-The Gilbert wines focus on cool climate stars, like riesling, pinot noir, chardonnay and shiraz, with several bottlings of each, made in a way that highlights purity and elegance.
-They also make an experimental range, with both a riesling and a rosé pét-nat, made from sangiovese, along with a skin-contact sauvignon blanc and a skin-contact gewürztraminer.
+That legacy is honoured under the Gilbert label today, with a range of Eden Valley rieslings, but the core of the Gilbert operation is in Mudgee and the frosty climes of Orange, New South Wales, with a focus on riesling, pinot noir, chardonnay and shiraz with several bottlings of each, and made in a way that highlights purity and elegance.

 “I love the freshness that comes with cool climate, high-altitude wines,” says Gilbert.
 “Wines with elegance and restraint that have a great backbone and structure.
 A delicate nature allowing us to showcase that site and season.
 And we now have better balanced vineyards, allowing us to harvest earlier with great natural acidity and freshness, while packed with flavour.
 Focusing on cool climate varieties in a region that has vineyards over 1,000 metres certainly helps with this.”

 The portfolio also includes a trio of “field blends” – an Alsatian-themed white, a red from shiraz, pinot noir and riesling, and a rosé.
 Gilbert has also established an experimental range, with both a riesling and a rosé pét-nat, along with a skin-contact sauvignon blanc, a skin-contact gewürztraminer and a shiraz and riesling blend.